aerhard/linter-autocomplete-jing/README.md

 * *linter-autocomplete-jing:clear-schema-cache*: Removes all schema and catalog data from the in-memory cache so it will get read from disk in the next validation run.

 ## Development

-If you intend to adjust only the JavaScript part of the code, uninstall then linter-autocomplete-jing package in Atom, checkout https://github.com/aerhard/linter-autocomplete-jing from GitHub and link it to Atom by running `apm link` from the repository root (undo with `apm unlink`).
-The ES6 source code is in the `src` folder of the project. `npm run build` and `npm run watch` transpile the content of `src` to a single CoffeeScript file in `lib` which gets exposed to Atom.
-Both commands depend on Rollup (`npm i rollup -g`).
+If you intend to adjust the TypeScript part of the package (without making changes to the Java server), first uninstall the version of linter-autocomplete-jing downloaded with Atom’s package manager (`apm uninstall linter-autocomplete-jing`) and clone the package respository from https://github.com/aerhard/linter-autocomplete-jing.
+From the root of the repository, first run `apm install` and `npm install --only=dev` to install all dependencies.
+Then run `apm link` to register the package in Atom (undo with `apm unlink`).
+The Typescript source code is in the `src` folder of the project. `npm run build` and `npm run watch` transpile the content of `src` to a single JavaScript file in `dist` which gets loaded by Atom.
 Press <kbd>Ctrl-Alt-R</kbd> in Atom to reload the updated module.
+Integration tests are located in the `spec` folder and can be run with `npm run test`.
+Unit tests are located in `src` (all files ending with `.spec.ts`) and get run with `npm run jest`.

-In order to make adjustments to the JavaScript as well as as the Java parts, checkout https://github.com/aerhard/xml-tools and follow the instructions in the README file.
+In order to make adjustments to the TypeScript as well as as the Java parts, checkout https://github.com/aerhard/xml-tools and follow the instructions in the README file.